nonotnonez/ws-0001/content/3-tfconfig/_index.md

 pre : " <b> 3. </b> "
 ---

-## Create Subnet & VPC on AWS

-Using Terraform to create VPC and Subnet via code
+-   Using Terraform to create VPC and Subnet via code

 ## Content